harisher/Getting-CleaningData/README.md

 # README
 This project is done as part of **Coursera's Getting and Cleaning Data** course.
-The script file reads the **test** and **train** datasets, adds variable names to the columns, adds two columns - Activitiy and SubjectNo, merges the two data sets - **test** and **train** datasets, and retains columns that are either mean or standard deviation values.
-Finally, the script groups the observations by activity and subject, and calculates the average values of the variables
+The script file reads the **test** and **train** datasets, renames columns with appropriate variable names, adds two columns - Activity and SubjectNo, merges the two data sets, and retains columns that are either mean or standard deviation values.
+Finally, the script groups the observations by activity and subject, and calculates the average values of variables

 ## How to execute the script "run_analysis.R"